 I began to make quilts to exhibit from this point onwards, and was awarded some prizes, including first machine embroidery with “Tree Fern” at Malvern in 2001, first advanced and first appliqué with “Passion Flower Frenzy” at The National Patchwork Championship in 2003 and first Spring Festival Challenge with “Silicon Chip” at The National Patchwork Championships in 2004.

 It was during this time that I realised that I enjoyed making heavily embellished quilts and enrolled in some City and Guild courses in machine embroidery, to learn some new techniques, completing the Certificate in 2005 and the Diploma in 2007.
-I am continuing my studies now, taking a master class at Missenden Abbey with Janet Edmonds.
+I continued my studies for several years by taking a master class at Missenden Abbey with Janet Edmonds.

-I like to work in all types of textiles, though I mainly practice in embroidery and patchwork and quilting.
-I am constantly trying new things and although I sometimes work in series, I often break off and work on something completely different.
+I like to practice all types of textiles, though I mainly work in embroidery and patchwork and quilting.
+I am constantly trying new things and although I sometimes work in a series, I often break off and work on something completely different.
 My work as a consequence is therefore quite diverse.